MahdiMirzade/Dotfiles/config/README.md

 For full documantation you should refer to each program's own directory and read "README.md" of them.

-Use *short links* for a fast way to go to your destination.
+Use *short links* for a fast way for going to your destination.

 **Short Links**
 - [Main Menu](https://github.com/mahdymirzade/dotfiles)